micmejia/bible-dump/NKJV/Acts/Acts 10.md

 And He commanded us to preach to the people, and to testify that it is He who was ordained by God _to be_ Judge of the living and the dead.

 ###### 43
-To Him all the prophets witness that, through His name, whoever believes in Him will receive remission[^n] of sins." ## The Holy Spirit Falls on the Gentiles
+To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins." ## The Holy Spirit Falls on the Gentiles

 ###### 44
 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.

 ###### 45
-And [^o]those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
+And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.

 ###### 46
 For they heard them speak with tongues and magnify God.
 Then Peter answered,